LewisCM14/ultimate_battleships/README.md

         * Used to deploy my project.

     * **Regular Expression Operations Library (re).**
-        * Used for name and column input validation.
+        * Used for: name, orientation and column input validation.

     * **Time Access and Conversions Library (time).**
         * The sleep method from this library is used to aide display within the terminal.